 Line Art (drawn then scanned or Vector Files)

-1200 dpi is the proper setting for high-quality offset printing when handling line art.
+The proper setting for high-quality offset printing when handling line art is 1200 dpi.
 Line art is defined as a graphic image containing no shades of gray, with solid black and white edges.
 Below is an example of properly scanned line art (on the left) and line art improperly scanned (on the right).
 Please note the clean curves on the properly scanned image, which is set at 1200 dpi.

-Use the EPS file format for all line art, charts, illustrations, clipart, etc. that were created or edited in vector applications such as Adobe Illustrator or Freehand.
+Use the EPS file format for all line art, charts, illustrations, clipart, and so forth. that were created or edited in vector applications such as Adobe Illustrator or Freehand.
 Line-art graphics may contain clipping paths from Adobe Photoshop as well.

 If your image is from an original drawing that was scanned and opened in Adobe Photoshop, make sure that the resolution is 1200 dpi, which is standard because it creates the sharpest and most professional print quality finish.
 Save images with clipping paths from Adobe Photoshop as EPS files.

-As a practice, always avoid using previously printed images such as halftones from books, magazines, etc., in order to avoid creating a moiré effect in the image.
+As a practice, always avoid using previously printed images such as halftones from books or magazines, in order to avoid creating a moiré effect in the image.
 A moiré is an unwanted pattern or series of low-opacity yellow lines that occur when an image is scanned from a professional publication.